agu3rra/devsecops-workshop/docs/readme.md

 - VM logs and their forwarding to different Azure services is being carried out without any actual passwords.
 I used Azure managed user-assigned identities and their access control is explictly controlled in Terraform.
 - Further hardening can include IP-based access control on Azure Blob Storage.
 - Use service tags to update NSG rules that allow the VM to talk to Azure Monitor as described [here](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-data-collection-endpoint).
 NSG's are IP-based, hence no rules can be directly created from the DNS entries for the required monitoring endpoints.
+- Perhaps make use of Microsoft Defender for Cloud for enhanced security when using this for real world projects.
+Check other options as well.